correl/tornado-openapi3/README.rst

 Many of the tests make use of `Hypothesis`_ to specify their expectations and generate a large volume of randomized test input.
 Because of this, the tests may take a long time to run on slower computers.
-Three profiles are defined for Hypothesis to use which can be selected by setting the ``HYPOTHESIS_PROFILE`` environment variable to one of the following values:
+Two profiles are defined for Hypothesis to use which can be selected by setting the ``HYPOTHESIS_PROFILE`` environment variable to one of the following values:

 ``default``
-  Runs tests using the default Hypothesis settings (100 examples per test with a default completion deadline)
+  Runs tests using the default Hypothesis settings (100 examples per test) and no completion deadline.

 ``dev``
   The fastest profile, meant for local development only.
 Uses only 10 examples per test with no completion deadline.

-``ci``
-  The slowest profile, used for automated testing.
-Uses 1000 examples per test, with the default completion deadline.

 .. _Black: https://github.com/psf/black
 .. _Flake8: https://flake8.pycqa.org/